GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/recipes/folder.md

 Type: string

 ### parent_id

-ID of parent GCP resource to apply the policy: can be one of the organization ID or folder ID according to parent_type.
+ID of parent GCP resource to apply the policy.
+Can be one of the organization ID or folder ID according to parent_type.

 Type: string

 ### parent_type

-Type of parent GCP resource to apply the policy: can be one of 'organization' or 'folder'.
+Type of parent GCP resource to apply the policy.
+Can be one of 'organization' or 'folder'.

 Type: string